 Vet accused of killing ex-Navy SEAL refused to meet with attorney: sheriff

-This undated file photo provided by the Erath County Sheriff’s Office shows Eddie Ray Routh, who was charged with killing former Navy SEAL and "American Sniper" author Chris Kyle and his friend Chad Littlefield at a shooting range southwest of Fort Worth, Texas, on Saturday, Feb.
+This undated photo shows Eddie Ray Routh, who was charged with killing former Navy SEAL and "American Sniper" author Chris Kyle and his friend Chad Littlefield at a shooting range southwest of Fort Worth, Texas, on Saturday, Feb.
 2, 2013.
-(AP / Erath County Sheriff's Office)
+(Erath County Sheriff's Office / AP)

 Published Tuesday, February 5, 2013 12:55PM EST

 Last Updated Tuesday, February 5, 2013 10:29PM EST

 FORT WORTH, Texas -- The Iraq War veteran charged with gunning down a former Navy SEAL sniper and his friend has refused to meet with his family or court-appointed attorney, a Texas sheriff said Tuesday.

 Eddie Ray Routh is charged with one count of capital murder and two counts of murder in the deaths of Chris Kyle, author of the bestselling book "American Sniper," and his friend Chad Littlefield at a shooting range Saturday.
 He's being held on $3 million bail and is on suicide watch.

 Kyle, who had earned a reputation as one of the military's most lethal snipers while serving in Iraq, had a second book in the works, according to Sharyn Rosenblum, a spokeswoman for publisher William Morrow.
 No release date has been set for the new book, titled "American Gun: A History of the U.S. in Ten Firearms," and co-author by William Doyle.